-Catch a flick on a rooftop, in a garden, by the water or even at the MCG this summer.
-Melbourne has outdoor cinemas to satisfy all tastes.
+Catch a flick on a rooftop, in a garden or even at the MCG this summer.
+Our movie-loving city has outdoor cinemas to satisfy all tastes.

-Bring a picnic rug and cushion to this ever-popular outdoor event in the Royal Botanic Gardens is back, so get your picnic and rug ready for films like Bohemian Rhapsody and Christmas classic Love Actually.
-A limited number of bean beds are also available at Moonlight Cinema, hired on a first-in-first-served basis.
+This ever-popular experience in the Royal Botanic Gardens is back, so get your picnic and rug ready for films like Bohemian Rhapsody and Christmas classic Love Actually.
+A limited number of Bean Beds (yep, beds!) are available at Moonlight Cinema, hired on a first-come-first-served basis.
 There’s a licensed bar and catering on-site too, and friendly four-legged guests are welcome, so every human and furry friend is happy.

 Cinema at the ‘G